A Good Fence Needs Good Foundations

 To make sure these foundations are secure and successfully hold the fence in place, make sure the following points are followed:

-Digging a fence post hole using a shuvholer
+| Digging a fence post hole using a shuvholer |

-• The post holes need to be the correct depth.
+- The post holes need to be the correct depth.
 This is a minimum of 600mm (2ft) and in most cases the hole depth will be deeper.
-Longer or heavy duty posts should be used in areas exposed to wind or soft ground conditions.
+We talk more about this later.

-• The post hole depth is not the only concern when digging the hole but the width and sides also follow guidelines.
+- The post hole depth is not the only concern when digging the hole but the width and sides also follow guidelines.
 Make sure the hole is not a large crater but is either square or round and has straight sides.
 If installing the fence yourself, the correct tools for the job are important and make the task much easier.
 A hole created for a fence post will be much better if a Shuvholer and fencing spade are used rather than a traditional shovel.

-• When the hole is the correct depth and post is the correct height then you're ready to secure the post.
+- When the hole is the correct depth and post is the correct height then you're ready to secure the post.
 Remember, don’t scrimp on the concrete.
 If using ballast and cement make sure you use enough (60kg per post for a 1.8m high panel fence is a good recommendation), make sure the mix is correct, or consider using a premixed product generally known as Postcrete.
 Postcrete will ensure the correct strength of mix an reduces the labour element as no mixing is required, just add water to the hole and then add the Postcrete mix.
 It also sets rapidly in approx. 5 minutes.

-• Remember to add a minimum of 50mm (2 inches) of gravel at the bottom of the prepared hole to help drainage as this helps to prevent the post rotting.
+Remember to add a minimum of 50mm (2 inches) of gravel at the bottom of the prepared hole to help drainage as this helps to prevent the post rotting.
 It will also help to get the post at the correct height when installing.

 Finally, using fully pressure treated timber is a must.
 Ask the supplier if the fence is covered by a guarantee or service life.
 Long term and respectable guarantees usually show that the timber materials and fence posts have been kiln dried before treatment.
 Wet or high moisture content timber is impossible to impregnate successfully unless correctly dried first and these products will not carry a long term guarantee.